Shopping for BBQ Gear? Start Here!

 Ole Hickory Pit EL-EDX Commercial Smoker

-We rarely review big commercial smokers like Ole Hickory’s EL-EDX that are used in barbecue restaurants.
+We rarely review big commercial smokers like Ole Hickory’s EL-EDX that barbecue restaurants typically use.
 Although we occasionally get phone calls to order our “Amazing Ribs” for takeout, we’re not a restaurant and couldn’t effectively run high volume professional machines through the rigorous testing regimen we perform on residential grills and smokers.
 There’d be too much leftover brisket!
 Plus if Ole Hickory had planted one of these 2,600 pound behemoths on our backyard deck, the deck would collapse.

 Nonetheless, when they invited us to the 2021 Windy City Smokeout in Chicago to see their popular EL-EDX Commercial Smokers in action, how could we say no?
 This highly anticipated event took place not too far from our backyard.
 After the cloistered, pandemic winter of 2020, event-starved Chicagoans turned out en masse on a beautiful Friday in July.